|Years||2002 World Championships (Lt 2- 1st)|

 In 1998 she moved to Henley and joined Upper Thames where she had a thoroughly enjoyable season.
-“There was a really good group there, and I won lightweight doubles at Henley Women’s and Nat Champs with Becs Ingledew, and we also won the lightweight quads at Henley Women’s with Vic Wood and Clare Broome.
+“There was a really good group there, coached by James McLean with assistance from Tony Reynolds.
+I won lightweight doubles at Henley Women’s and Nat Champs with Becs Ingledew, and we also won the lightweight quads at Henley Women’s with Vic Wood and Clare Broome.
 By this point, aged 30, she reflects, that she still wanted to row for Great Britain although, she admits, her ambition “wasn’t not burning quite so bright”.

 International rowing career